-The deadline to submit the honors application for summer/fall 2014 is May 9, 2014.
+The deadline to submit the honors application for spring 2015 is December 19, 2014.

 Students are encouraged to choose an Economics faculty member to supervise their thesis.
 Supervision by a faculty member outside the Economics Department is subject to approval by the Undergraduate Chair.

 Honors students are required to turn in a copy of their thesis to their thesis advisor.
-Theses are typically due on the first day of finals, but faculty sponsors can require an earlier deadline.
+Theses are typically due on the last day of instruction, but faculty sponsors can require an earlier deadline.
 Students must also email a .pdf of their thesis to the undergraduate advising office.
 This thesis will not be posted on the web without permission.

 For more information about deadlines, please see our honors timeline.

 All honors students who have written a thesis by the time of the commencement ceremony are listed in the Commencement program, with the title of their thesis shown.
 The honors designation also appears on all transcripts and the UC diploma.
-Please note: if a students are walking prior to writing the honors theses, they will not be listed with the honors candidates in the Commencement program.
+Please note: if a student is walking prior to writing the honors theses, they will not be listed with the honors candidates in the Commencement program.